flenniken/statictea/docs/runCommand.md

 # getFunctionValueAndLength

-Collect the function parameters then call it and return the function's value and the position after trailing whitespace.
+Return the function's value and the position after trailing whitespace.
 Start points at the first parameter.

 ```nim
 proc getFunctionValueAndLength(functionName: string; statement: Statement;